aseeeem/my-page/articles/the-web-sucks.md

 ### Its not that deep bro

 Maybe, but you'd have to convince me of any iota of good that comes from this version of the web and social media.
 I'm not immune to the "doom-scroll", nor would I think myself above anyone else if I was.
-I raise these points not to put down anyone who likes these things, but to vent my own frustrations that I can't opt out of this "feature" on the platform.
+I raise these points not to put down anyone who likes these things, but to vent my own frustrations that I can't opt-out of this "feature" on the platform.

 I _like_ using social media.
 I like seeing my friends be happy in their lives or seeing the occasional update from the "ooo shit I forgot about that guy" we all have in our life.
-There is a joy in being connected through the thread of a digital presence. **The issue is that some unknown heuristic you can't control determines the rest of your experience.** My naïve curiosity about a person or a product is punished by a flood of semi-related information that you didn't ask for.
+There is a joy in being connected through the thread of a digital presence. **The issue is that some unknown heuristic you can't control determines the rest of your experience.** My naïve curiosity about a person or a product is punished by a flood of semi-related information that I didn't ask for.

 ### What do we do